HP launches Small Form Factor Desktop AI PC with focus on power and security

 The HP Elite SFF 805 G9 Desktop PC is protected by HP Wolf Security to ensure business data stays safe.
 HP Wolf Security for Business creates a hardware-enforced, always-on, resilient defense.

-To learn more about the HP Elite SFF 805 G9 Desktop PC and GHA Technologies’ IT Support and Integration Services, visit GHA Technologies’ website at www.gha-associates.com.
+To learn more about the HP Elite SFF 805 G9 Desktop PC and MicroK12’s Services and Support, visit MicroK12’s website.

-About GHA Technologies: GHA Technologies is one of the largest, private ESOP (Employee Owned) held computer companies in America.
-For over 34 years, GHA Technologies has been committed to delivering the best technology with a superior service experience to enable its customers to focus on their success.
+About MicroK12: As the largest K-12 distributor of technology in Seattle and the Pacific Northwest, MicroK12 strives to help students and teachers reach their highest potential with proven technology solutions.

 1 Copilot in Windows requires Windows 11.
 Some features require an NPU.
 Timing of feature delivery and availability varies by market and device.
 Requires Microsoft account to log in.
 Where Microsoft in Windows is not available, the Copilot key will lead to the Bing search engine.
 See http://aka.ms/WindowsAIFeatures.